 EVENT PROGRAM.
 Artists will create chalk paintings on Little Italy’s South High Street for the three event days (September 8-10).
 The street will come alive as it is transformed into fine works of art.
 The theme of the art is “Freedom.”

 Professional and student artists will become i madonnari for the celebration.
 Little Italy proudly hosts Madonnari from around the globe, including ToMo, Flavio Coppola, Francesca Arsi, Carlos Alberto Garcia, Andrea Starinieri, Ketty Grossi, Ever Galvez and Jennifer Chapparo and Baltimore’s own Maestro Madonnaro, Michael Kirby.
 Anthony Cappetto, known for combining 4d technology with 3d art, will also be featured among the exciting roster of participating visual artists.
-The street art will be judged by professional artists.
+Artists are welcome to participate in a juried competition.

 Local, national and international performing artists will participate in a series of indoor and outdoor events sponsored by the Little Italy restaurants.
 Laura Norris, founder and instructor of Mando for Kids, will lead her young Baltimore City musicians as they play Italian and contemporary music on bowlback mandolins.
 These emerging artists will be followed by the extraordinary musicians who comprise the Baltimore Mandolin Quartet.
-Actors from the Annapolis Shakespeare Company under the direction of Sally Boyett, Artistic Director , will perform in commedia dell’ arte scenes to be staged in and outside of the Little Italy restaurants.
+The Park School a cappella ensembles, The Eightnotes and The Vocal Chords will perform on S. High Street.
 Our roving opera singers, Soprano Kimberly Christie and Baritone Jason Buckwalter will also perform in and outside the restaurants.
+Festival attendees will also enjoy bluegrass, folk and gypsy jazz performances along S. High Street.

 The PNC Children’s Chalk Center, a family Madonnari arts area, will be the site of children’s crafts by Yankee Doodle Crafts and free chalk will be provided to young artists who will be able to draw on the street alongside the masters.